 There are many, many books on the topic of outlining or writing a structure that covers the storyline in exacting details, and some on the idea of pantsing or writing by the seat of your pants.
 There are advantages and disadvantages to both.
 At least, that’s what the pundits say.
 I say pants-it all the way.
 I don’t care if your personality is methodical, and you like to plan.
 Write with your hands in the air like you don’t care.
 That’s what James Joyce did with Ulysses.
 It made as much sense as a rejected Benny Hill sketch, and people still loved it!

-Now, what if you’re writing something more technical like a textbook or historical fiction?
+Now, what if you’re writing a book that's more technical--like a textbook or historical fiction?
 I still recommend pantsing.
 One, students don’t actually read the textbook; and two, nobody fact-checks anymore—two minutes on social media will prove it.
 Just keep writing.

 Many books and articles mistakenly encourage writers to develop characters as if this somehow makes them more interesting.
 Remember that readers are stressed and have no time.
 Why, it’s amazing they even bought your book, let alone read it.
 For this reason, they crave easy-to-understand characters.